idris-lang/Idris2/docs/source/reference/operators.rst

 This way, the expression ``n + m * x`` is correctly interpreted as ``n + (m * x)``.

-Fixities declarations are optional and only change how a file is parsed, but you can use any function defined with operator symbols with parenthesis around it:
+Fixity declarations are optional and change how a file is parsed, but you can use any function defined with operator symbols with parenthesis around it:

 .. code-block:: idris